Wendover, Utah: History

 The town was established in 1908 as a station stop on the Western Pacific Railroad, then under construction.
+The town's name comes from either railroad surveyor Charles Wendover or from "wending over" the desert.

 The transcontinental telephone line was completed as workers raised the final pole at Wendover, Utah on June 27, 1914, after construction of 3,400 mi of telephone line.
 However, the line was not utilized until January 25, 1915, when the first transcontinental telephone call was made to coincide with the opening of the Panama Pacific Exposition.

 From 1917 to 1939, a Western Pacific subsidiary known as the Deep Creek Railroad also operated into Wendover.
 The Western Pacific became part of the larger Union Pacific Railroad in 1983.

 During World War II, the nearby Wendover Army Air Field (later known as the Wendover Air Force Base) was a training base for bomber pilots, including the crew of the Enola Gay.
 The Enola Gay was stationed here until June 1945.

 In 2008, the Utah Department of Transportation completed an interchange at Aria Boulevard on Interstate 80.
 Investment is also underway to restore the Wendover Airport (located at the former Wendover Air Force Base) which is currently managed by Tooele County.

-Movements to unite Wendover with West Wendover, which is located across the border in Nevada and allows gambling operations, have taken place but require the approval of the U.S. Congress and the Nevada and Utah legislatures.
+Movements to unite Wendover with West Wendover, which is located across the border in Nevada and allows gambling operations, have taken place, but require the approval of both the U.S. Congress and the Nevada and Utah legislatures.
 The U.S. House of Representatives passed a resolution permitting Wendover to leave Utah and join Nevada in 2002, but the bill was stalled in the U.S. Senate and did not become law.